 Friday, Eldredge & Clark represents buyers and sellers in a variety of mergers, acquisitions and divestitures.
-Our lawyers will help you with the structuring, negotiation, documentation, and closing of the deal, using our firm’s full resources for everything from due diligence and tax-efficient deal structures, to financing and antitrust approval, to the review of employee benefits and non-compete agreements in the acquired entity.
+Our lawyers will help you with the structuring, negotiation, documentation, and closing of the deal, using our firm’s full resources for everything from due diligence and tax-efficient deal structures, to financing and antitrust approval, to the review of employee benefits and non-compete agreements.

 We are committed to providing our clients with exemplary service and common-sense advice.
 We bring a practical approach to each transaction, one that understands your sensitivity to cost and flexibility.
 Our goal is to add value to each transaction as we identify potential problems and develop innovative solutions to tackle the toughest issues upfront.